avaframe/AvaFrame/docs/moduleIn3Utils.rst

 * prescribed vertical stretch in meters (difference in altitude)
 * prescribed volume of the release area
 * lower margin is located where the slope angle falls below 30°
-* if slope does not fall below 30 °, upper margin is located xStart away from upper margin of the DEM
+* if slope does not fall below 30 °, the upper margin is located xStart away from the upper margin of the DEM

-Detailed information on the individual functions used to create the topographies can be found in:
+Detailed information on the individual functions used to create the topographies can be found in :py:mod:`in3Utils.getReleaseArea`

-:py:mod:`in3Utils.getReleaseArea`

 Input
 ------

-* in ``getReleaseAreaCfg.ini`` and ``generateTopoCfg.ini`` all required input parameters are listed (does include default values for all parameters)
+* in ``getReleaseAreaCfg.ini`` and ``generateTopoCfg.ini`` all the required input parameters are listed (does include default values for all parameters)

 Output
 ------